annias/mjChoppa/README.md

 ## Usage

 1. Navigate to the mjChoppa directory.
-2. Place the PNG and WEBP images you want to crop in the "input" directory.
+2. Run the program: `python mjChoppa.py`
-3. Run the program: `python mjChoppa.py`
+3. A dialog box will appear for you to select the directory containing the PNG and WebM images you want to crop.
-4. The cropped images will be saved in a new directory named "outputX" where X is the lowest number that makes the directory name unique.
+4. The cropped images will be saved in a new directory named "chopped" within the selected directory.

 ## Dependencies